YoannaP/yoannap.github.io/content/books.md

 Books which I am reading, want to read, or have read and enjoyed.

-- Steve Jobs
+- Steve Jobs by Walter Isaacson
-- The Innovators
+- The Innovators by Walter Isaacson
-- The Fountainhead
+- The Fountainhead by Ayn Rand
-- Atlas Shrugged
+- Atlas Shrugged by Ayn Rand
 - Build by Tony Fadell
-- Atomic Habits
+- Atomic Habits by James Clear
-- Tomorrow's Table
+- Tomorrow's Table by Pamela Ronald
 - Think Again by Adam Grant
-- How to lie with statistics
+- How to lie with statistics by Darrell Huff
-- Lean In
+- Lean In by Sheryl Sandberg
-- Breath
+- Breath: The New Science of a Lost Art by James Nestor
-- What if?
+- What if? by Randall Munroe
-- Other Minds
+- Other Minds by peter godfrey-smith
-- Psychology of Money
+- Psychology of Money by Morgan Housel
-- Sleep
+- Sleep by Nick Littlehales
-- Hackers and Painters
+- Hackers and Painters by Paul Graham
-- Moment of Lift
+- Moment of Lift by Melinda Gates
-- Mindset
+- Mindset by Carol Dweck
-- Letters to a Young Contrarian
+- Letters to a Young Contrarian by Christopher Hitchens
-- The philosophical baby
+- The philosophical baby by Alison Gopnik
-- Hillbilly Elligy
+- Hillbilly elegy by j.d. vance
-- On Chesil Beach
+- On Chesil Beach by Ian McEwan
+- Machines Like Me by Ian McEwan
-- Grit
+- Grit by Angela Duckworth
-- Surely you're joking Mr Feynman
+- Surely you're joking Mr Feynman by Richard Feynman
-- Map and Terrotory
+- Map and Terrotory by Eliezer Yudkowsky
-- Possible Minds
+- Possible Minds: Twenty-Five Ways of Looking at AI
-- The Problem with everything
+- The Problem with everything by Meghan Daum
-- The making of the atomic bomb
+- The making of the atomic bomb by Richard Rhodes
-- Tools of Titans
+- Tools of Titans by Tim Ferris
 - The Hard thing about hard things
 - I will teach you to be rich
 - The four horsemen
 - Shoe Dog
 - Homo Deus
 - Godel, Escher, Bach
 - Inside WikiLeaks